 According to the US Census, more than a third of the country's Haitian population lives in Florida.
 Liberty National trained Haitian-American sales agents to sell life insurance policies door-to-door in Haitian communities.
 The lawsuit alleges that starting in 2004, Liberty National denied and rejected standard life insurance policy applications filed by those sales agents, even though the applicants met the company's requirements.

 According to Florida's Office of Insurance Regulation, insurance companies are allowed to ask about an applicant's race, nationality or ethnicity, but cannot use the information as criteria to write policies or determine who gets a policy.

-If you have suffered damages in a similar insurance discrimination case, please click here to fill in our form
+If you have suffered damages in a similar insurance discrimination case, please fill in our form on the right

 to send your complaint to a lawyer to evaluate your claim at no cost or obligation.

 Add Your Comment on This Issue